|Ecosystem Type||Forest, Others → Mountain Ecosystem|

 |Motivations||Livelihood, Ecological functions, Self empowerment, Wild biodiversity conservation|

-When the village was established in 1964, areas were demarcated for people’s fields (for farming and timber collection).
+When the village was established in the 1940s, areas were demarcated for people’s fields (for farming and timber collection).
 New settlers were also given fields from the designated area which are part of the community forests.
 There are designated common areas for the entire community to collect firewood and NTFP.
 The community practices swidden farming or jhum as it is known locally.
 There are nine different sites where people have fields, and two-three of them are used at once to cultivate.
 The community, led by the gaon burrahs, collectively decide when to leave the cultivation sites and clear out old ones to move to.

 Most Thanamir residents are directly dependent on natural resources to meet their food, material and cash needs.
 Parts of their community forest have been used for hunting and collection of firewood, NTFP, and timber.
 Over the years, to curb over-hunting and conserve their natural resources, residents of Thanamir have reserved two different areas as CCAs, with different rules and regulations.